enkidevs/curriculum/react/introduction/intro-react/intro-components.md

 ![First React Component](https://img.enkipro.com/299cd451feedb68007faf2d7143aa914.png)

 Don't worry too much about components now as we will talk more about them in the following workouts.

+For now, it’s enough to understand that components in React represent definitions of UI elements.